-Who might use third-party insurance: An elderly couple moving across the state who wants to insure their jewelry, some antiques and several valuable paintings benefits from third-party insurance that adequately insures expensive belongings.
-This couple should also opt for full coverage from the moving company for the rest of their possessions.
+Who might use third-party insurance: A family moving across the state who wants to insure jewelry, some antiques and several valuable paintings may benefit from third-party insurance that adequately insures these expensive belongings.
+This family would probably also opt for full coverage from the mover for the rest of its possessions.

-- Moving companies cover: Loss or damage incurred while items are under the care of the moving company, up to a certain dollar limit.
+Moving company coverage: Loss or damage incurred while items are under the care of the moving company, up to a certain dollar limit

-- Third-party insurance covers: Damage from acts out of the moving company’s control or beyond the liability limit.
+Third-party insurance coverage: Damage from acts out of the moving company’s control or beyond the liability limit

 What isn’t covered by the moving company?

-Basic or expanded coverage from the moving company doesn’t cover a few things.
-If a moving company isn’t directly involved with the items, the company isn’t responsible for them.
-Examples include:
+Coverage from the moving company doesn’t cover a few things.
+It’s important to keep in mind that if a moving company isn’t directly involved with the items, the company isn’t responsible for them.

 - Items movers didn’t pack

 - Damage in storage not associated with the moving company